laktak/chkbit-js/README.md

 ## Ignore files

-Add a `.chkbitignore` file containing the names of the files/directories you wish to ignore (expressions are not yet supported.
+Add a `.chkbitignore` file containing the names of the files/directories you wish to ignore (expressions are not yet supported).

 ## FAQ